Aida Nersissyan

-Aida Nersissyan (Աիդա Ներսիսյան; October 6, 1948, in Yerevan, Armenia) is an Armenian broadcaster.
+Aida Garrniki Nersissyan (Աիդա Գառնիկի Ներսիսյան; October 6, 1948) is an Armenian television presenter, newscaster and researcher.

-Biography
+Early life and education

-Aida Nersissyan was born in Yerevan.
+Nersissyan was born on October 6, 1948 in Yerevan, Armenian SSR (present-day Armenia).
 She finished Levon Arissyan School # 127 in Yerevan, and from 1966 to 1971 she studied at Philological Department of Yerevan State University, majoring in Armenian Language and Literature.

+Career

 Beginning in 1971 Nersissyan worked at the Public Television company of Armenia as an announcer.
-She has worked in TV industry for about 30 years, presenting news broadcasts, programs on arts, cinema, literature and music, as well as educational programs.
+She has worked in the TV industry for about 30 years, presenting news broadcasts, programs on arts, cinema, literature and music, as well as educational programs.
 In 1987 she was granted a qualification of Eminent Announcer.

 Nersissyan has prepared such announcers as Grigor Harutyunyan and Sirvard Ghazaryan.

 During the years, when she worked at the Television Company, Nersissyan presented a series of educational programs titled Classics of Armenian Literature.
 These sessions were adapted to the school curriculum to inject patriotism and love of literature in students, help them improve their language and speak in clear, Armenian.
 In 2001 Nersissyan was laid off from work.
 From 2001 to 2009 she worked at Radio VEM as an announcer.